Amatex1/pryde-backend/LIGHT_MODE_QUIET_MODE_FIX.md

 ---

-### **2. Component-Specific Overrides for Light Quiet Mode**
+### **3. Component-Specific Overrides for Light Quiet Mode**

-Added overrides for ALL major UI components when Light Mode + Quiet Mode are active:
+Added 170+ lines of overrides for ALL major UI components when Light Mode + Quiet Mode are active:

 **Backgrounds:**
 - Body, main containers, app container